News and Resources

 Collaborating with Canada

 The International Collaborative announced a new collaboration with the Mto wa Mbu Folk Development College.
-The Canadian government, together Canadian and Tanzanian colleges invited the ICSEE to become a partnering Community Based Organization.
+The Canadian government, together Canadian and Tanzanian colleges, invited the ICSEE to become a partnering Community Based Organization.

 These new educational opportunities do not necessarily involve full degree programs in Tanzania.
-Folk Development Colleges, (FDCs) and Community Based Organizations (CBOs) partner with each other and with the Canadian colleges.
+Folk Development Colleges, (FDCs) and Community Based Organizations (CBOs) partner with each other and with Canadian colleges.

 Archived News Stories

-A Historic Visit to the Project
+A Historic Visit to the ICSEE

 Read excerpts from VP Dr. Bilal’s speech, “Spread the technology all over the country”